tarantool/doc/doc/dev_guide/internals/msgpack_extensions.rst

 **Example**

-Interval value ``1 year, 200 months, -77 days`` is encoded in the following way:
+Interval value ``1 years, 200 months, -77 days`` is encoded in the following way:

 ..  code-block:: tarantoolsession